mplinuxgeek/Xiaomi-BLE-Temperature-and-Humidity-sensor/README.md

 These sensors have an LCD screen, run from 1 AAA battery and use an SHT30 temperature and humidity sensor.
 They are designed to be used with Xiaomi's Mi Home App.
 ![Alt text](images/MiTemp.jpg?raw=true "Title")

-These sensors use have fairly short range so this script is designed to be run from a linux computer with a USB Bluetooth dongle or from one of the Raspberry Pi's with Wifi/BT.
+These sensors have fairly short range so this script is designed to be run from a linux computer with a USB Bluetooth dongle or from one of the Raspberry Pi's with Wifi/BT.

 ![Alt text](images/screenshot.png?raw=true "Title")

-The has been tested on a Raspberry Pi Zero W running Raspbian Stretch.
+The script has been tested on a Raspberry Pi Zero W running Raspbian Stretch.

-#Installation
+# Installation

 apt-get install mosquitto-clients bc git clone https://github.com/mplinuxgeek/Xiaomi-BLE-Temperature-and-Humidity-sensor cd Xiaomi-BLE-Temperature-and-Humidity-sensor sudo ln -s $(pwd)/mi_temp.sh /opt/mi-temp

-#Configuration
+# Configuration

 Scan for BT devices:
 sudo hcitool lescan